Bifurcation values of families of real curves: The non-splitting condition

-\item We do not know if $NS(a)$ implies $NS(b)$ for $b$ in a small enough neighborhood of $a$.
-However this is true whenever the Betti numbers of $X_{b}$ are constant for $b$ in a neighbourhood of $a$, as the next theorem shows. \end{enumerate} \end{remark}
+\item We do not know whether $NS(a)$ implies $NS(b)$ for $b$ in a small enough neighborhood of $a$.
+However this is true whenever the Betti numbers of $X_{b}$ are constant for $b$ in a neighbourhood of $a$.
+This follows from the second part of the proof of Theorem \ref{t:main} presented bellow. \end{enumerate} \end{remark}